 Conforming to the requirement of the Standard for RTO’s 2015 (ASQA), our experienced trainers and assessors work with tyre technicians, teaching them specialised skills and attributes to allow them to work safely and efficiently.
 Training is based on international best practise, resulting in improved productivity, machine availability and lower maintenance costs.

-Trainees undergo a six-week course at our Training Centre in Western Australia.
-This is the first step on the pathway towards gaining a Certificate II in Automotive Tyre Servicing Technology which is completed after a further four months onsite.
+Trainees undergo courses based at our Kewdale Training Centre in Western Australia.
+This is the first step on the pathway towards gaining a Certificate II in Automotive Tyre Servicing Technology which is completed after further workplace experience.

-Our range of competency-based training solutions can be tailored to meet the needs of customer teams on an as needs basis.
+Our range of competency-based training solutions can be tailored to meet the needs & requirements of individual clients.

 For those working with heavy machinery, training for heavy vehicle maintenance and tyre care is essential.
 Otraco’s tyre technicians are not only equipped with technical training, they are also fully equipped the safety training, making our teams some of the safest in the industry.
 In fact we have won several customer awards including the 2017 Safety Award from Swakop Uranium in Namibia.